awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 # Tutorial: Creating a Simple Lambda@Edge Function<a name="lambda-edge-how-it-works-tutorial"></a>

 This tutorial shows you how to get started with Lambda@Edge by helping you create and add a sample Node\.js function that runs in CloudFront\.
-The example that we walk through adds HTTP security headers to a response, which can improve security and privacy for a website\. \(That said, you don’t need a website for this walkthrough; we simply add security headers to a response when CloudFront retrieves a file\.\)
+The example that we walk through adds HTTP security headers to a response, which can improve security and privacy for a website\.
+You don’t need a website for this walkthrough\.
+In it, we simply add security headers to a response when CloudFront retrieves a file\.

-This example illustrates, step by step, how you create and configure a Lambda@Edge function\.
-You will follow similar steps and choose from the same options for your own Lambda@Edge solution\.
+This example describes the steps to create and configure a Lambda@Edge function\.
+When you create your own Lambda@Edge solution, you follow similar steps and choose from the same options\.

 **Topics**
 + [Step 1: Sign Up for an AWS Account](#lambda-edge-how-it-works-tutorial-AWS)